smiling baby lying on white mat

 Your baby will also use self-soothing tools to self-regulate and calm themselves when they’re overstimulated or irritable.

-The ability to self soothe is an essential social-emotional tool children use to fall asleep on their own at night.
+The ability to self-soothe is an essential social-emotional tool children use to fall asleep on their own at night.
 Independent play encourages the development of this crucial skill and will help your little one lay in their crib or bed without needing your presence to drift off to sleep

-common baby self soothing behaviors
+common baby self-soothing behaviors

 • Sucking hands or fist